swatantrasinha/generative-and-agentic-AI-with-python/section-02/Readme.md

    this will take the terminnal to virtual env

-   c) create a new file "requirements.txt" inside folder "virtual-env" parallel to ".venv" and "src"
+   d) create a new file "requirements.txt" inside folder "virtual-env" parallel to ".venv" and "src"

-   d) write some library name in requirements .txt :
+   e) write some library name in requirements .txt :

-   e) install the librarries in the "requirements.txt" to the virtual env
+   f) install the librarries in the "requirements.txt" to the virtual env

     > pip install -r requirements.txt